Raghadd7/Raghadd7.github.io/EmpAttrition_page.md

 ## Employees' Attrition Prediction Model
 #### A team project conducted to predict IBM employees attrition by implementing six learning models.

-**Motivation:** Many workplaces are considered as a second home for most employees due to the duration they spend at work.
+**Motivation** Many workplaces are considered as a second home for most employees due to the duration they spend at work.
 Successful workplaces consider the loss of their employees as bad as losing customers, if the rate of employees’ resignation increased over a short portion of time.
 For that, the HR department always consider employees’ attrition as a bad indicator of the environment.

-**Problem definition:**  Employees’ attrition is considered one of the toughest problems the HR department could face.
+**Problem definition**  Employees’ attrition is considered one of the toughest problems the HR department could face.
 Detecting the cause of such problem and analyzing the affecting factors can lead to a reasonable solution and furthermore predict the attrition of the employees.
 The main purpose of this study is to build a model that would predict the employees’ attrition.

-**Exploratory Data Analysis:**
+**Exploratory Data Analysis**
 The dataset presents employees survey of IBM HR employee attrition and performance from Kaggle website.
 It contains 1470 observations and 35 features.
 A data quality report was generated to view the data types, missing / present values and irregular cardinalities.
 A heat map was illustrated to view the correlation between the features and DataFrame.Describe() function was applied to calculate the central tendency measures.